-Machine learning orchestration tools are used to automate and manage workflows and pipeline infrastructure, with a simple, collaborative interface.
-Along with management and creation of custom workflows and their pipelines, these tools also help us track and monitor models for further analysis.
+Machine learning orchestration tools are used to automate and manage workflows and pipeline infrastructure with a simple, collaborative interface.
+Along with the management and creation of custom workflows and their pipelines, these tools also help us track and monitor models for further analysis.

 Orchestrating a proper workflow can be very useful for a company invested in machine learning.
-To do so, you must understand how to automate the entire, and how to extract valuable model output during production with monitoring and tracking.
+To do so, you must understand how to automate the entire process and how to extract valuable model output during production with monitoring and tracking.